 Is there any hope to escape payday loans?

 The question is crucial for many of us, and I don’t mean any bit of irony.
 The sad truth is: 9 responders out of dozen keep borrowing from payday lender companies despite all the warnings and calculations.
-We are happy to inform that Consumer Financial Protection Bureau works hard to do what they have to do – protect ordinary consumers4.
+We are happy to inform that the Consumer Financial Protection Bureau works hard to do what they have to do – protect ordinary consumers4.
 CFPB did all that was possible and even more to initiate changes in the laws important for the relationships of a payday grantor and a debtor.
 The results are really comforting though.
 But it’s still vital to learn how payday loans work.

 - Make a plan for your expenses week by week.
 If something goes wrong, contact an adviser from a firm helping people to manage their financial problems.
-Probably a professional will figure something out for your debt to prevent it ruining your well being.
-Usually the rates can be reduced to 7-10%.
+Probably a professional will figure something out for your debt to prevent it from ruining your well being.
+Usually, the rates can be reduced to 7-10%.
 So you can make payments on time and have enough money to provide everyday needs wisely.
 A pro can also help to analyze your income and expenses and make a plan for a balanced budget.
 And remember, there is nothing to be ashamed of.
 A crisis can happen to everyone, it’s OK to ask for help.

 - And a piece of advice: do not wait for the lightning to strike.
 Compare the banks and get a credit card beforehand so, that when the trouble occurs you can face it armed with the deposit.

 The other group is divorced people with children and/or elderly parents.
 And in some parts of the US people of color are also the target.
 In general, every one of us who is temporally unemployed or have an emergency case risks to get into payday trouble and become a one of that 9 the CFPB reported about.
 Outdated payday repayment can cause great damage to your credit reputation for the next 5-8 years.

-Moreover than that; the rollover increases the rates significantly, but in addition a client who cannot repay in time likely gonna get a penalty from their bank.
+Moreover than that; the rollover increases the rates significantly but in addition a client who cannot repay in time likely gonna get a penalty from their bank.
 When a lender tries to cash your check and the account is empty – be ready to pay $20-35 of penalty to the bank.
 Finally, the debt can be handed to the collectors.
 And the story gonna be as unpleasant as it can be.